Nigel1992/service.libreelec.backupper/README.md

 **PLEASE READ CAREFULLY**: Many features in this addon are currently marked as **[UNTESTED]** and should be used with caution.
 These features have been implemented but have not undergone thorough testing in real-world environments.

 ### ❌ Untested Features:
-- Configuration Files (except config.txt)
 - FSTAB settings
 - Bootloader settings
-- Add-ons backup/restore
-- Add-on user data backup/restore
-- Media-related backups (sources, playlists, thumbnails, database)
+- Media-related backups (playlists, thumbnails, database)
 - User data backups (profiles, game saves, skins, favourites)
 - Network settings (WiFi, hosts, Samba, VPN)
 - Security settings (passwords, certificates, SSH keys)